Culturally humble integrative primary care.

 Work Environment:

-While performing duties of this position, the employee is required to sit for extended periods of time, type, use a trackpad or mouse, stand, walk, use and/or handle standard office equipment, and communicate verbally with other staff.
-The employee will occasionally be required to lift and/or move office equipment.
+While performing duties of this position, the employee is required to sit for extended periods of time, type, use a trackpad or mouse, stand, walk, use and/or handle standard office and medical equipment, and communicate verbally with other staff.
+The employee will occasionally be required to lift and/or move office and medical equipment.
 Repetitive motion of upper body required for extended use of computer.
-Requires vision correctable to 20/20 and hearing in the normal range for face-to-face and telephone contacts.
+Requires vision correctable to 20/20 and hearing in the range for face-to-face and telephone contacts.
 The office environment is open, busy, and can be moderately noisy at times.

 Hours, Compensation, and Benefits: